Back to IBM Knowledge Hub

 Own the Software Indefinitely

-• One-time fee to own the licence indefinitely
+• One-time fee to own the license indefinitely

-• Annual S&S (Subscription & Support) ~20% of licence cost for upgrades and support
+• Annual S&S (Subscription & Support) ~20% of license cost for upgrades and support

 • Can use the last entitled version even if S&S lapses